 Pay for postage

-If you need to track the progress of your package?
-USPS Tracking is provided at no cost for domestic Priority Mail letters or packages with a tracking number.
+If you need to track the progress of your package, USPS Tracking is provided at no cost for domestic Priority Mail letters or packages with a tracking number.
 Simply have updates sent by email or text.

 Finally, arrange for FREE package pick-up online for most packages, all right from your home.
 The service saves time and prevents you from ever having to go the post office again.
 The free service is available only at the time your mail is regularly delivered to your home.

 Working from home?

 They provide much of the necessary equipment (including a scale) and paperwork for you to ship packages from your home.
-There is a monthly fee of (currently) $17.99, so it’s not for the occasional at-home “mail carrier.”
+There is a monthly fee of (currently) $17.99, so it’s not for the occasional at-home mailer.
 However, for someone with a small business, it’s a smart investment.
 Even better, the company promises customers “receive postage discounts you can’t get at the Post Office.”

 Still need to go the post office, but want to limit your interactions?